Ziva Abraham, PhD

-Rafael Beaus, Global Consultancy Manager at Azbil Telstar holds a Bachelor of Pharmacy from the University of Barcelona (1988), PDG (General Management Program, 2002) from IESE(Barcelona) and Industrial and Pharmacy Technology specialist (2001).
-Rafa is also an Academic of the Royal Catalan Academy of Pharmacy (2016).
-He has more than 30 year’s industry experience; 10 years at AlconCusi Laboratories as Head of the factory for solid and liquid forms (4 years) and Head of Quality Assurance and Technical Director (6 years).
-In 1998, he started in consultancy activity as MD of SVS, internationalizing the company and making it grow until its integration into the Telstar group, where he has held varied roles in local and global markets.
-Rafa is currently working at Azbil Telstar as Global Consultancy Manager where he lecturers at many specialized courses worldwide on sterile production, pharmaceutical utilities, quality assurance and general production.
-He has also been a key trainer for the Spanish Medicine Agency on several topics.
+Bachelor on Pharmacy from the University of Barcelona (1988), PDG (General Management Program, 2002) from IESE (Barcelona), and Industrial and Pharmacy Technology specialist (2001).
+Appointed as member of the Royal Catalan Academy of Pharmacy from 2016.
+More than 30 years of industry experience: 10 years at AlconCusi Laboratories as Manager of the factory for solid and liquid forms (3 years) and then promoted to Head of Quality Assurance and Technical Director.
+From 1998, he began his consultancy activity as MD of SVS, internationalizing the company and making it grow until its integration into the Telstar group, where he has been employed in different roles, always in local and outside markets.
+Currently working at Azbil Telstar as Global Consultancy Manager.
+Author of several technical articles and books & lecturer at many specialized courses worldwide, about sterile production, pharmaceutical utilities, plant design, quality assurance, inspections preparation and general production.
+He has also been a trainer on several occasions for the Spanish Medicine Agency.

 Renée S. Blosser, MS